 - Targeting by geography to maximise conversion and minimise cost per lead

-- Optimizing usability of you landing pages by learning which devices and browsers are most commonly used by your audience
+- Optimising usability of your landing pages by learning which devices and browsers your audience use most commonly

 (Note for Scanova Premium Users: Did you know you can export the analytics data in spreadsheets for in-depth analysis and reporting?).

-A shopping mall in Singapore ran a QR Code-based campaign, where four life-sized QR Code mascots were hired.
+A shopping mall in Singapore ran a QR Code-based campaign, where thy hired four life-sized QR Code mascots.
 Those who scanned the QR Code were taken to a contest promo-page that required the users to like the Facebook Page of the mall, VivoCity.
 The campaign received 8,618 scans and 4,400 new likes on the Facebook page.
 Thats a conversion rate of 51%.

 (Image and Data Source: Techinasia)